 4. Chew Sugar-Free Gum

-Chewing sugar-free gum boosts saliva production, helping to neutralise acids and remineralise your enamel.
-This can be a great interim step before brushing, keeping your teeth stronger and protected from further acid attacks.
+Chewing sugar-free gum supports saliva production, helping to neutralise acids and remineralise your enamel.
+This can be a key interim step before brushing, keeping your teeth strong and safe from further acid attacks.

-While brushing your teeth is a critical part of oral hygiene, there are specific times when it’s best to wait.
+While brushing your teeth is a critical part of oral hygiene, there are specific times when you must wait.
 By brushing at the right time, you can avoid damaging your enamel and ensure long-term dental health.

 If you're uncertain about your brushing habits or need personalised advice, book a comprehensive exam with us at Innova Dental.
-Call us on 03 6331 6754 or visit our website to learn more.
+Call us on 03 6331 6754 for Launceston, 03 6343 0654 for Prospect, and 03 6220 1374 for Hobart, or visit our website to learn more.

 Found this article helpful?